-These Black Bean Salsa Burgers might be the easiest veggie burgers you’ll ever make.
+These Spicy Bean Burgers might be the easiest veggie burgers you’ll ever make.
 They can be on your table in 15 minutes and require only 4 ingredients!

 I’m kind of obsessed with making veggie burgers.
 You are likely to find one on our menu each week.
 And each week, it’s also likely to be a different recipe.

 I have a few favorites that I return to often, but I love experimenting with different flavors and textures.
 I have found, however, that I generally prefer black bean burgers.

 These Spicy Bean Burgers are so simple, it’s almost embarrassing.
 You can whip these up in literally just minutes.
 They hold together well, so stick them on a bun and load it up with your favorite toppings.

 Ingredients you need

 Beans ~ I use black beans for this recipe.
 They are a plant based grocery list staple and are so versatile.

 I you don’t have black beans, kidney beans, pinto beans, or chickpeas can all be used.